ToxicFrog/doom-mods/gzap/doc/protocol.md

 so they are documented separately.

+## Overview

+Communication takes place over two channels, *outgoing* (from gzdoom to AP) and *incoming* (from AP to gzdoom).
+When doing the initial map scan, only the outgoing channel is used, and is written to a file for later loading.
+In play, both channels are used.

 ## Outgoing Protocol (gzDoom -> AP)

 Outgoing messages are written to the game's log file.
 Each message is a single